 ENCUMEADA TO PICO RUIVO HIKE DETAILS

-My hiking guide: I did this hike without a guide but it was after many months of becoming familiar with Madeira.
+- My hiking guide: I did this hike without a guide but it was after many months of becoming familiar with Madeira.
 I did most of my hikes with a local guide (also a great friend) called João.
 He’s lived in Madeira his whole life and knows all of the unique trails (not just the popular ones).
-This trail requires some local knowledge for the directions so I recommend a guide.
 Want to contact João to be your guide for this hike or any of the hikes I’ve done on Madeira?
 You can contact him on Instagram here: João Let’s Hike or by email: [email protected]

 HOW TO GET TO THE ENCUMEADA TRAILHEAD